 Radiation therapy may cause the following side effects:

-- Red and dry skin – The skin at the treatment site may become red and dry after a few weeks of treatment.
+Red and dry skin – The skin at the treatment site may become red and dry after a few weeks of treatment.
 It usually returns to normal 4–6 weeks after treatment ends.
-Radiation therapy nurses will show you how to care for your skin.
+The nurses will show you how to care for your skin.
 Sorbolene cream applied twice a day can be helpful.

-- Inflammation and blistering – Less commonly, your skin may become itchy and/or very irritated.
-This will be closely monitored by the treatment team, who will recommend creams you can apply to the area.
+Inflammation and blistering – Less commonly, your skin may become itchy and/or very irritated.
+This will be closely monitored by the treatment team, who will recommend creams to apply to the area.

 Aches – You may feel minor aches or shooting pains that last for a few moments during treatment.